 One of our favorite recipes to celebrate the resurrection of Jesus is to make Empty Tomb Rolls on Easter Sunday morning.

-You need: crescent rolls, large marshmallows (You want soft fresh ones so that they easily melt.
+crescent rolls, large marshmallows (You want soft fresh ones so that they easily melt.
 The ones I used today I found curled up in the back of the cabinet and were just a bit crusty.) and cinnamon and sugar.
 Honey and powdered sugar are optional toppings for serving.

 1. Preheat the oven to 350 degrees (F) or less if your oven runs hot.